-These days, it’s easier than ever to get divorced.
-You can find the forms online, fill them out yourself, and if you follow the proper procedure, end your marriage.
-This do-it-yourself approach works like gangbusters in some situations, but not for others.
-At some point in the process, you need to ask yourself if you should hire a divorce lawyer.
+These days, it’s easier than ever to file for divorce.
+You can find the forms online, fill them out yourself, and, if you follow the proper procedure, end your marriage.
+This do-it-yourself approach works like gangbusters in some situations, but not in others.
+At some point in the process, you need to ask yourself: Should I hire a divorce attorney?

-This question comes up after the decision has already been made.
-Maybe you filed for divorce, maybe it was your spouse, or perhaps is was a mutual conclusion.
-What we’re more concerned with for the moment is trying to determine if you need representation.
+But the question of whether or not to hire a divorce attorney generally comes up after the decision has already been made to divorce or separate.
+Maybe you filed for divorce, maybe it was your spouse, or perhaps it was a mutual decision.

 The DIY approach works great in many cases.
 That’s part of why it’s become so popular.
-It’s best in straightforward situations.
-This usually means shorter marriages without children, with little shared property, and where the spouses agree on everything.
+But it also tends to be a better fit in straightforward situations.
+This usually means shorter marriages without children, with little shared property, and where you agree on everything.

-The more assets you have, the more complicated the division of property becomes.
+The more assets you have, the more complex the division of property becomes.
 This includes homes, cars, bank accounts, and even retirement benefits.
 Oregon is an equitable distribution state.
 That means the courts view property as belonging to the spouse who earned it.
-But that doesn’t mean divorce divides everything gets along those lines.
+However, that doesn’t mean divorce divides everything gets along those lines.

 When you have children, child support usually comes into play.
 How this affects you generally has a lot to do with the custody situation.
 In general, the parent with the most overnights receives the payments from the other.

 There’s a formula for determining child support that accounts for need, income, and many other factors.

 These payments cover the costs of caring for the child in question, both regular expenses and also unexpected costs.
 This includes but isn’t limited to:

 While child support has a formula, spousal support is less systematic.
 When determining whether or not to award spousal maintenance, the court weighs many elements.
 They consider, among other factors: